Skeletonxf/Skeletonxf.github.io/source/markdown/_angelscriptGuide.md

 }
 ```

+References can't be null, which can be helpful to reduce otherwise needed boilerplate error checking.

 ## Files and imports

 AngelScript files use the `.as` file extension, which clashes with the file extension of ActionScript.
 AngelScript can import functions and classes from other files in a number of ways.